TI tether rig for solving secular spinrate change problem of electric sail: Control algorithm

 \section{Control algorithm}

-The control algorithm consists of six throttling factors which are multiplied together at the end to yield the voltage throttling of each maintether.
-The six factors and their roles in the control algorithm are listed in Table \ref{tab:factors}.
+The control algorithm consists of six throttling factors which are multiplied together at the end (Eq.~\ref{eq:f}) to yield the time-dependent voltage throttling factor for each maintether.
+The six factors and their qualitative roles are introduced in Table \ref{tab:factors}.